Pingumaniac/Automated_Software_Testing_for_Cloud/README.md

   - **Python**: Runs unit and fuzz testing scripts on MongoDB deployments.
   - **FastAPI**: Provides an API interface to interact with MongoDB for testing CRUD operations and replica management.
-  - **Docker**: Hosts FastAPI in a containerized environment, facilitating easy deployment and scaling of API endpoints.
-  - **Kubernetes (optional)**: Manages the deployment and scaling of testing services if needed.

 - **Role**:
-  - Hosts unit and fuzz tests targeting both Docker and Kubernetes MongoDB instances to validate functionality, reliability, and performance.
+  - Hosts unit and fuzz tests targeting both MongoDB instances in vm2 and vm4 to validate functionality, reliability, and performance.
   - Exposes an API via FastAPI, allowing CRUD operations and MongoDB interactions through standardized endpoints.
   - Acts as the central interface for testing MongoDB operations across